ctreffe/alfred/docs/source/howto_admin.rst

 - :class:`.admin.MonitoringPage` for level 1 access
 - :class:`.admin.ModeratorPage` for level 2 access
-- :class:`.admin.ManagerAccess` for level 3 access
+- :class:`.admin.ManagerPage` for level 3 access

 To build your admin page, you first import your desired base class::